danigarciaoca/computer-vision/courses/AI Programming with Python/Use a Pre-trained Image Classifier to Identify Dog Breeds/README.md

 ### Your Tasks:
 - Using your **_```Python``` skills_**, you will determine which image classification algorithm works the "**best**" on classifying images as "dogs" or "**not** dogs".
 - Determine how well the "**best**" classification algorithm works on correctly identifying a dog's breed.
-If you are confused by the term image classifier look at it simply as a tool that has an input and an output.
+If you are confused by the term _image classifier_ look at it simply as a tool that has an input and an output.
 The Input is an image.
 The output determines what the image depicts. (for example: a dog).
-Be mindful of the fact that image classifiers do not always categorize the images correctly.
-(We will get to all those details much later on the program).
+Be mindful of the fact that image classifiers do not always categorize the images correctly (we will get to all those details much later on the program).
 - Time how long each algorithm takes to solve the classification problem.
 With computational tasks, there is often a trade-off between accuracy and runtime.
 The more accurate an algorithm, the higher the likelihood that it will take more time to run and use more computational resources to run.

 ### Important Notes: